Companies that adopt customer success strategies aren’t just trying to score points in front of their customers.

 To stop this problem in its tracks, consider customer feedback and behaviour analytics tools to gain an understanding of the user journey in its current state.
 Wherever your customers experience friction, this is a prime location for a self-service tool – be it a chatbot, an FAQ, or a knowledge base.

-With self-support software, you can even provide users with on-demand support via an in-app resource centre.
+With self-support software, you can even provide users with on-demand support via an in-app resource center.

 Whatever tools you choose, the next step is making sure that these tools provide an intuitive and informative experience.
 If you don’t, some customers will still turn for a support ticket.